-Parents are requested to bring food cut into small, bite sized pieces, which are the appropriate size for the child's ability to chew and swallow.
+Child Care Licensing requires that parents bring food cut into small, bite sized pieces, which are the appropriate size for the child's ability to chew and swallow.
 If the food is not the correct size, then the staff will cut foods into pieces no larger than 1⁄4 inch square for infants and 1⁄2 inch square for toddler/twos, according to each child's chewing and swallowing capability.
 Teachers will inform parents if the food needs to be cut smaller for future preparation.